abdulashref333/Login-Service/README.md

 FACEBOOK_APP_ID=
 FACEBOOK_APP_SECRET=
 ```
+2. to generate your google credentials go to [link](https://console.cloud.google.com/apis/credentials)

-Then you have to options run the project using docker as follows on the next section or follow the instruction of the second section.
+Then you have to options run the project using docker as follows in the next section or follow the instruction of the second section.
 ### Run Using Docker
 1. run this command
 ```